 I’m a plant molecular biologist at the University of Madison-Wisconsin.
-After completing my master degree in Biochemistry, Molecular and Cellular Biology at the University of Liège (Belgium), I started a Ph.D. thesis in the lab of Prof. Claire Périlleux, where I worked on the model plant species Arabidopsis thaliana.
-As an Aspirant F.R.S.-FNRS, I studied the genetic mechanisms controlling the flowering time at the whole-plant scale, including roots, and earned a Ph.D. degree in 2015.
+After a master degree in Biochemistry, Molecular and Cellular Biology at the University of Liège (Belgium), I completed a Ph.D. thesis on the genetic mechanisms controlling the flowering time at the whole-plant scale, including roots.
 In parallel to my bench work, I initiated the development of FLOR-ID, a curated and interactive database summarizing the accumulated knowledge about the onset of reproductive development in Arabidopsis thaliana.
-As a Postdoc at the University of Wisconsin-Madison (BAEF Fellow), I am currently working with Prof. Richard Amasino, one of the leading expert in the field of the genetic control of plant reproductive development.
-I study the genetic pathways regulating the onset of flowering in Brachypodium distachyon, a model grass species closely related to wheat, barley, and oats.
+I now work as a Postdoc at the University of Wisconsin-Madison (Prof. Amasino lab), where I study the genetic pathways regulating the onset of flowering in Brachypodium distachyon, a model grass species closely related to wheat, barley, and oats.

 Brachypodium distachyon is a grass species from the Triticeae tribe, which includes wheat, barley, oat, and rye.
 A better understanding of the molecular mechanisms controlling the initiation of flowering in these species is necessary to improve yields.
 However, the economically important grasses tend to be physically large, have relatively long life cycles and possess complex genomes, thus making genetic studies very complex.
 In this context, Brachypodium emerges as a model organism to study the molecular mechanisms governing flowering in those species.
 The knowledge accumulated on the control of flowering time in Brachypodium will help researchers to better select inbred cereal crops.

 The transition to flowering is an essential step of the plant life cycle that is tightly controlled by both endogenous and environmental cues.
 Its regulation is extremely complex and involves hundreds of genes that are part of highly interconnected pathways.
 Our knowledge of the molecular mechanisms governing the floral induction of Arabidopsis thaliana increases quickly and a significant number of reviews are published every year on this topic.
-Nevertheless, we believe that the current landscape of flowering-time research in Arabidopsis misses an exhaustive repository of the genes involved in the control of flowering and their regulatory pathways.
-Hence, we developed a web-based interactive resource organized around a curated database of the flowering time genes, available at www.flor-id.org.
+We developed a web-based interactive resource organized around a curated database of the flowering time genes, available at www.flor-id.org.
 This project is a collaboration with Guillaume Lobet, and was published in Nucleic Acids Research.

 Read more about it: Flowering highlights - F1000 Prime - ULg website - External Diffusion - Video description